 In penetration testing, it’s important to have an accurate scope and even more important to stick to it.
 This can be simple when the scope is limited to a company’s internet service provider (ISP) or ARIN provided IP ranges.
 But in many cases, our client’s public systems have grown to include multiple cloud hosted servers, applications, and services.
-It may seem obvious to say that anything owned or managed by the company should be in-scope for testing, but how do we know what is “owned or managed”?
-Ideally, we’d test everything that creates risk to an organization, but that isn’t always possible… read on.
+It may seem obvious to say that anything owned or managed by the company should be in-scope for testing, but how do we know what is “owned" or "managed”?
+Ideally, we’d test everything that creates risk to an organization, but that isn’t always possible.

 I led this article by stating that an accurate scope is critical to penetration testing.
 If the scope only includes the IP blocks provided by your ISP, you’re probably missing systems that should be tested.
 Alternately, pentesting a system that you don’t have permission to test could land you in hot water.
 The good news is that hosting providers like Amazon Web Services (AWS) and Azure allow penetration testing of systems within your account.
 In other words, because you manage them, you have the right to pentest them.
 In these environments, pentesting your individual servers (or services) does not affect “neighboring” systems or the cloud host’s infrastructure.